IMPLANT DENTISTRY

 Carbamide peroxide (CP): Commonly 10–16% CP in dentist-prescribed home trays (≈3–5% HP equivalent).

-The UK has strict rules around the usage of HP as it could severely damage the teeth to the point of no return.
-Which is why they have implemented a series of laws and rules that limit the usage of HP in over the counter products.
+The UK has strict rules on the use of HP, as it can severely damage teeth to the point of no return.
+Which is why they have implemented a series of laws and rules that limit the usage of HP in over-the-counter products.

 We have gone through the

-Whether its clinics in the UK or Turkey, the cost varies according to where that clinic is.
-We’ll be fair in our comparison, the average price for a whitening treatment in London is £450 to over £1,000, while at home kits are around £100 to £400.
-Turkey’s whitening treatment on the other-hand costs £100 to £250.
+Whether in the UK or Turkey, clinic costs vary by location.
+We’ll be fair in our comparison: the average price for a whitening treatment in London ranges from £450 to over £1,000, while at-home kits cost around £100 to £400.
+Turkey’s whitening treatment, by contrast, costs £100 to £250.

 Turkey offers more affordable prices, but the drawback is that you have to find a reputable clinic that will give you your money’s worth.

-If you’re in Turkey or the UK we’ve crafted a table containing; the price of the in-office LED treatments, home kits price, session duration, gel concentration, longevity, regulations, and sensitivity risk.
+If you’re in Turkey or the UK, we’ve compiled a table with the prices of in-office LED treatments, home kit prices, session durations, gel concentrations, longevity, regulations, and sensitivity risks.

 | Typical Price (In-office LED/laser) | £100–250 per session | £200–£1000 per session |